stephviz/sf_food_trucks/README.md

   * Run `mix setup` to install and setup dependencies
   * User credential and an API token will pop up at the end of install
+  * Put it in `App.jsx` where it says `<put api token here>`
+  * You will need a Google API key.
+Follow the steps for generating a key on the [google console](https://developers.google.com/maps/documentation/javascript/get-api-key)
+  * Once obtained put you Google API key in `Map.jsx` where it says `<put google api key here>`
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.